Central Virginia

 • 00:13:09

-Any other questions or comments from members?
+All right, any other questions or comments from floor members, Stan?

 • 00:13:14

-Well, David, we really appreciate it.
+All right, well, David, we really appreciate it.

 • 00:13:17